Protecting Your Rights, Wherever You Go

 For example, consider a slip-and-fall accident.
 If you slip on a wet floor in a restaurant after waitstaff has mopped, you can assert that the property owner failed to warn you and that an employee of the property caused the dangerous condition.
 Unless the owner put out yellow safety cones or otherwise alerted you to the hazard, you will have a strong case and a good chance for compensation.

 Sometimes, defendants will try to point out your behavior to shirk responsibility.
 If you were talking on the phone when you slipped, for instance, opposing counsel could assert you were not paying attention.
-In these situations, our firm will help you clarify fault and point out exactly what acts or omissions caused your accident and injury.
+In these situations, I will help you clarify fault and point out exactly what acts or omissions caused your accident and injury.

-Our attorney, Mr. Casto, has over two decades of litigation experience to help you with your case.
-He gets to know you and your goals before we even file suit, so you can pursue exactly what you want to get out of your case.
+I have more than 25 years of litigation experience to help you with your case.
+I will get to know you and your goals before I even file suit, so you can pursue exactly what you want to get out of your case.

 I also have the investigative resources to determine the exact cause of your accident and the skill to hold the liable party accountable for your injuries.

 It’s never too early to talk to an attorney about your premises liability case.

-Take advantage of our free, no-obligation, Strategy Session to help you get started.
-Once we get a chance to meet you and show you our compassionate, accessible legal care, we are sure you will want to put your case into our capable hands.
+Take advantage of my free, no-obligation, strategy session to help you get started.
+Once I get a chance to meet you and show you our compassionate, accessible legal care, I am sure you will want to put your case into our capable hands.

 I am here for you every step of the way.
 Let’s start together by taking the first leap forward: discussing your case and deciding the best course of action.